SemwebServices/SWCapAlertHubDevops/README.md

     docker-compose -f ./docker-compose-dev-setup.yml up

+To take down the image and clean up entirely

+    docker-compose -f ./docker-compose-dev-setup.yml down -v

 All the scripts are predicated on having a pgsql user with the following kind of setup::